Villa Manzu, perched on the Pacific-facing cliffs of Costa Rica’s Peninsula Papagayo, bridges heaven and earth through inspired, global design.

 As “Manzu” translates to “friend” in the indigenous Chorotegan language, Valenzuela designed the structure to reflect the different personalities and experiences of guests within each group passing through its impressive entrance.
 He built in visual storytelling elements within walls and ceilings to connect the property with the Papagayo locale.
 The private rooms and suites, meanwhile, are connected through a passion for world travel.
 From there, another challenge arose—how does one weave the area’s Chorotegan underpinnings with motifs of other Latin cultures, as well as Indian, African, Thai, Middle Eastern, and European influences without “theme-y” results?
 And how could it be brought together as a cohesive whole?

-“(Callahan) was open-minded and had a clear vision for how he wanted to use this property, and it was important to maintain a consistent level of quality and appeal with all finishes and furniture in each suite,” says Lynn Yellen, a Houston-based designer and head of the Resort Design Group, who partnered up with Valenzuela.
+“(Callahan) was open-minded and had a clear vision for how he wanted to use this property, and it was important to maintain a consistent level of quality and appeal with all finishes and furniture in each suite,” says Lynn Yellen, a Houston-based designer and head of the Resort Design Group, who partnered up with Valenzuela on the estate in Costa Rica.

 “We wanted to be sure that each private enclave offered something special so that every guest was excited about where they were staying within the home.
 As views from the home are spectacular, the interior needed to respond accordingly and provide the luxuries inside that matched the lush Costa Rican landscape.”